tankyfrank/AAI-590-Ocular-Disease-Recognition/README.md

 The most common of which being cataracts, glaucoma, age-related macular degeneration, and diabetes-related retinopathy (Cleveland Clinic, 2024).
 Early diagnosis is critical for effective treatment, however, traditional diagnostic methods rely heavily on manual image interpretation by ophthalmologists, which is time-consuming and opens the possibility of human error through misinterpretation.
 Similarly, one of the methodologies used to effectively diagnose individuals depends on retinal imaging, a medium of information primed for deep learning applications (Cleveland Clinic, 2024).
 With continuous advancements in artificial intelligence (AI) and deep learning, an automated screening and diagnostic tool becomes an increasingly viable solution in assisting healthcare professionals to more efficiently detect and diagnose ocular diseases.

 This project aims to bring theory into practice, developing a deep learning-based model for automated ocular disease recognition using fundus (eye) images and associated patient metadata.
-By leveraging various convolutional neural network architectures (CNNs), we manage to accurately and consistently diagnose fundus images into one of eight categories covering diabetes, glaucoma, cataracts, age related macular degeneration, hypertension, pathological myopia, other diseases and abnormalities, or unaffected normal eyes.
+By leveraging modified convolutional neural network architectures (CNNs) with residual connections, Convolutional Block Attention Modules, and Atrous Spatial Pyramic Pooling, we manage to accurately and consistently diagnose fundus images into one of eight categories covering diabetes, glaucoma, cataracts, age related macular degeneration, hypertension, pathological myopia, other diseases and abnormalities, or unaffected normal eyes.

+Demonstrated with the final model available under "ResnetMultiModal_V4.ipynb" in the *Final_Model* folder, we achieve 98% accuracy in classifying fundus images to the eight diseases, with similar precision, recall, and F1-scores.
+Overall, we provide a solid foundation on which to build a production ready model.

 ## Project Overview
 Course: AAI-590